Tool Safety · 2–5 min toolbox talk

 Safety Reminders

-- Use shears rated for the material thickness.
+- Use the right shear for the metal type and thickness.

 Ask the Crew